2 Kings 4:1-38 Elisha, the widow and the Shunamite woman

 2 Kings 4:8

 Once again, a woman is one of the main persons of the story.
-However, in contrast to the previous case where the woman was very poor, this woman was a notable one i.e. a person of position that most probably didn't have any economic problem.
+However, in contrast to the previous case where the woman was very poor, this woman was a notable one i.e. a person of position that most probably did not have any economic problem.
 Now, one day that Elisha was in the area, this notable woman persuaded him to eat at her home, and finally every time that he passed by he ate there.
 From this we can understand the respect and care of this woman for Elisha.
-For you don't invite someone to eat at your home every time he passes by, if you don't respect him and care for him.
+For you do not invite someone to eat at your home every time he passes by, if you do not respect him and care for him.
 But really why this woman cared so much for Elisha?
 The remaining of verse 8 gives us the answer.

 2 Kings 4:8